joergschwarzwaelder/hhc2022/Objective-9/README.md

 ## Bonus
-It is also possible to embed raster images in the SVG files. for example https://github.com/joergschwarzwaelder/hhc2022/blob/main/Objective-9/Lock%203%20plus%20Marie.svg can be used on lock 3:
+It is also possible to embed raster images in the SVG files. for example [Lock 3 plus Marie.svg](https://github.com/joergschwarzwaelder/hhc2022/blob/main/Objective-9/Lock%203%20plus%20Marie.svg) can be used on lock 3:

 ![Marie unlocking lock 3](https://github.com/joergschwarzwaelder/hhc2022/blob/main/Objective-9/Lock%203%20plus%20Marie.png)